A “horse-crazy” phase is normal for many kids- especially girls.

 Self-Confidence that Leads to Better Body Image

 Often teenage girls feel– and for the most part are– very powerless to control their own life.
 While adults and institutions make many decisions for them, horseback riding gives girls one context where they get to be in charge.
 Learning to control a horse helps girls develop confidence and a sense of power.
+It’s also an incredible character building activity.

 Having a very large animal trust, listen, and obey their instruction can be very empowering for girls.
 While not directly related to body image, developing self-confidence and a sense of empowerment is a powerful antidote to the powerlessness that often makes him girls turn to self-destructive behaviors and defiance to gain a sense of control over their life.